HEART SUTRA (Dōgen's Commentary)

 The music in the beginning and the end is of this and all episodes of this series is from a particular recital of the medieval Japanese translation of The Heart of Great Wisdom Sutra, "Hannya Shingyo," with taiko drum accompaniment.
 To hear the rest of it, Click Here.

-or listen through or the RSS feed.
+or the RSS feed.